Dried Blood Spot (DBS) is a private way to test for HIV and hepatitis C

 Getting tested is the only way to know your status.
 If you do have HIV, an early diagnosis and starting treatment as soon as possible is the best way to stay healthy.

 HIV testing is easy and confidential

 there are lots of testing options including a blood test, a finger stick test or a rapid test.
 Your results are 100% private.

 Effective treatment stops you passing on HIV to others.
 Routine testing means you are looking after yourself and your partners.
 Ask for a test today.

 You should get tested for HIV if you:

-You can confidentially talk to a nurse about HIV/STI prevention and testing, HIV symptoms and treatment by calling the NSW Sexual Health Infolink on 1800 451 624 (free call).
+You can have a confidential conversation about HIV/STI prevention and testing, HIV symptoms and treatment by calling the NSW Sexual Health Infolink on 1800 451 624 (free call).